gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ```

 ## Source code
-The source code of this example of an supply chain smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-tech/apps/blob/master/supply-chain).
+The source code of this example of a supply chain smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-tech/apps/blob/master/supply-chain).

 For more details about testing smart contracts written on Gear, refer to the [Program testing](/developing-contracts/testing) article.